-Anthony J. Sinskey, Sc.D., has served as a Director since June 1992, was a co-founder of Metabolix, and serves as Chairman of the Compensation Committee.
-From 1968 to present, Dr. Sinskey has been on the faculty of MIT.
-Currently at MIT, he serves as Professor of Microbiology in the Department of Biology and Professor of Health Sciences and Technology in the Harvard-MIT Health Sciences and Technology Program Engineering Systems Division, as well as faculty director of the Center for Biomedical Innovation.
-Dr. Sinskey received a B.S. from the University of Illinois and a Sc.D. from MIT.
-The Board believes that, as a faculty member of an academic institution with significant research activity in areas related to the Company's own research, Dr. Sinskey contributes to the Board his scientific knowledge and his awareness of new developments in these fields.
+Anthony J. Sinskey, Sc.D., has served as a Director since June 1992, was a co-founder of Yield10, and serves as Chairman of the Compensation Committee.
+From 1966 to present, Dr. Sinskey has been on the faculty of MIT.
+Currently at MIT, he serves as Professor of Microbiology in the Department of Biology, as well as faculty director of the Center for Biomedical Innovation.
+Dr. Sinskey was a co-founder and served on the board of directors of Merrimack Pharmaceuticals, Inc. from 1999 until January 2015, and currently serves on the boards of Phenoleais USA, LLC, ABEC, Inc., Akeso Biopharma Co., Ltd., and Sweegen, Inc. Dr. Sinskey received a B.S. from the University of Illinois and a Sc.D. from MIT.
+The Board believes that as a faculty member of an academic institution with significant research activity in areas related to the Company's own research, Dr. Sinskey contributes to the Board his scientific knowledge and his awareness of new developments in these fields.
 Dr. Sinskey's involvement with other start-up and developing enterprises also makes him a valuable Board member.

-Robert L. Van Nostrand is a consultant who has served as Chairman of the Board since October 2013 and as a Director since October 2006.
+Robert L. Van Nostrand is a consultant who has served as Chairman of the Board of Directors since October 2013 and as a director since October 2006.
 From January 2010 to July 2010, he was Executive Vice President and Chief Financial Officer of Aureon Laboratories, Inc. From July 2007 until September 2008, Mr. Van Nostrand served as Executive Vice President and Chief Financial Officer of AGI Dermatics, Inc. Mr. Van Nostrand was with OSI Pharmaceuticals, Inc. from 1986 to 2007, serving as Senior Vice President and Chief Compliance Officer from May 2005 until July 2007, and as the Vice President and Chief Financial Officer from 1996 through 2005.
-Prior to joining OSI, Mr. Van Nostrand was in a managerial position with Touche Ross & Co. (currently Deloitte and Touche).
-Mr. Van Nostrand serves on the board of directors and is Chairman of the audit committee and a member of the compensation committee of Achillion Pharmaceuticals, Inc. (since 2007), serves on the board of directors and is Chairman of the audit committee of Intra-Cellular Therapies, Inc. (since January 2014), serves on the board of directors of Enumeral Biomedical, Inc. (since December 2014) and the Biomedical Research Alliance of New York (BRANY) (since 2011), and served on the board of directors and as Chairman of the audit committee of Apex Bioventures, Inc. from 2006 to 2009.
+Prior to joining OSI, Mr. Van Nostrand was in a managerial position with Touche Ross & Co. (currently Deloitte).
+Mr. Van Nostrand serves on the board of directors and is Chairman of the audit committee of Intra-Cellular Therapies, Inc. (since January 2014), serves on the board of directors of Biomedical Research Alliance of New York (BRANY) (since 2011), and served on the board of directors and as Chairman of the audit committee of Apex Bioventures, Inc. from 2006 to 2009.
 Mr. Van Nostrand received a B.S. in Accounting from Long Island University, New York, completed advanced management studies at the Wharton School, and he is a Certified Public Accountant.
-The Board believes that the Company is very fortunate to have Mr. Van Nostrand serve as a director and as Chairman of our Audit Committee because of the depth of his experience and expertise in financial reporting and corporate compliance, as well as his operational server as a
+The Board of Directors believes that Mr. Van Nostrand is qualified to serve as a director and as Chairman because of the depth of his experience and expertise in financial reporting and corporate compliance, as well as his operational experience.